Eliminate PMS Fatigue and Good Old “Pissed-Off” With These Simple Foods

 Celery supports the kidneys.
 In Chinese Medicine, the kidneys support and nourish the liver channel which means celery helps support the liver.
 Celery is cool and full of water and helps support yin.

 Eggs, the main ingredient, are really great for nourishing yin.
 Eggs will be in the mayonnaise along with oils.
 Depending on what type of mayonnaise you use, the oil can help nourish yin.
+Want more information on foods that can nourish yin?
+Check out this episode, “Food Talk, Foods to Nourish Yin.”

 WHAT I DO TO MAKE THIS EVEN MORE HEALTHY